MQM militancy: 1994–2016 Violence

 During the months of May and June in 1994, the MQM carried out a series of attacks following the end of Operation clean-up.
 These included car bombings, riots, and secret killings, leading to the deaths of around 750 people, including non-native Urdu speakers and others who were considered opponents of MQM.
 The conflict was its most bloodiest in May 1995, when MQM militants resurfaced to the ground, and attacked government offices, police stations and ambushed police patrols using assault rifles, pistols, small arms, and even rocket launchers.
-Although sporadic ethnic violence and sectarian violence had been a permanent feature of the Karachi landscape since 1980s, the level of organization and intensity of the violence in 1995 was unprecedented.
+Although sporadic ethnic violence and sectarian violence had been a permanent feature of the Karachi landscape since the 1980s, the level of organization and intensity of the violence in 1995 was unprecedented.
 About 300 people were killed in the month of June, the death toll reached 600 deaths in two months and 2,000 deaths in a year attributed to ethnic violence, leading analysts to compare the situation to the Kashmir insurgency which were also taking place in the 1990s.
 On June 25, 1995, nearly 80 policemen were killed in a five-week long assault by the MQM militants, and a total of 221 security forces were killed over the year, while over the course of 70 police operations more than 121 terrorists were jilled who were believed to be affiliated with MQM.
-By 1996 it was described as a virtual civil war between the Pakistani Law Enforcement and Pakistani Paramilitary Forces on one side and MQM-affliated militants on the other.
+By 1996 it was described as a virtual civil war between the Pakistani Law Enforcement and Pakistani Paramilitary Forces on one side and MQM-affiliated militants on the other.

 In 2002, the MQM assumed office in the Sindh Provincial Government and were elected to the Karachi City Government from 2006 to 2008, while newspapers in Karachi were accusing the MQM of eliminating opponents with impunity.
 This also involved violent, unchecked land expansion and real estate 'entrepreneurs' who were speculated to be illegally or violently occupying land driven by powerful political patrons in the MQM.

 Karachi experienced an exceptionally high level of violence in 2011 with some 800 people killed, where the MQM was widely viewed as the perpetrator of targeted killings, out of a total 1800 killings in Karachi.